 Franz finished preparing dinner and loaded the pork chops onto a tray and into the oven.
-His mother left the room, to take her stack of bills away before Fauna had care to notice.
-Meanwhile, Fauna and her boy-toy were loitering in the kitchen and talking but Franz had tuned them out to think of ways he could somehow save the bakery from being sold off and as well as a solution to his mother’s financial struggles regarding her sickness.
+His mother left the room, to take her stack of bills away before Fauna had cared to notice.
+Meanwhile, Fauna and her boy-toy were loitering in the kitchen and talking but Franz had tuned them out to think of ways he could somehow save the bakery from being sold off as well as a solution to his mother’s financial struggles regarding her sickness.

 A sharp hiss broke into his thoughts and he saw that Lemoncake had jumped onto the breakfast bar and was making his opinion of the new man in the house known.

-“Whoa there kitty cat!”
+“Whoa, there kitty cat!”
 Adam seemed startled.
 Lemoncake was growling and arching his back.